Plaistow, Newham

-Plaistow (/ˈplɑːstoʊ/ PLAHST-oh or /ˈplæstoʊ/ PLAST-oh) is a suburban area of East London, England, within the London Borough of Newham.
-It adjoins Upton Park to the north, East Ham to the east, Beckton to the south, Canning Town to the south-west, and West Ham to the west.
+Plaistow (/ˈplɑːstoʊ/ PLAHST-oh or /ˈplæstoʊ/ PLAST-oh) is a suburban area of east London, England, within the London Borough of Newham.
+It adjoins Upton Park to the north, East Ham to the east, Beckton to the south, Canning Town to the south-west and West Ham to the west.
+Plaistow also borders Stratford, home to Westfield shopping centre and the new West Ham Stadium.

 It was originally a ward in the parish of West Ham, hundred of Becontree, and part of the historic county of Essex.
 In 1965, new boundaries designated in the London Government Act 1963 came into effect and, since then, Plaistow has been part of the London Borough of Newham, a local government district of Greater London.
 The area forms the majority of the London E13 postcode district.
 Plaistow North, Plaistow South, and Plaistow West & Canning Town East are three of the ten electoral wards making up the UK parliamentary constituency of West Ham and Beckton.

 The main roads are the A112; Prince Regent Lane, Greengate Street, The Broadway, High Street and Plaistow Road, which is a former Roman road; and the A124 (Barking Road), which passes south west/ north east through Plaistow and past the former West Ham United football ground.
 Commercial and retail premises are on the A112 at Greengate Street leading north and Prince Regent Lane south, leading 0.3 mi to Newham Sixth Form College and along the A124.

 Toponymy

-The name Plaistow is believed by some to come from Sir Hugh de Plaiz or Plaitz who, in 1065, married Philippa de Montfitchet, of the Mountfitchet Castle family, who owned the district.
-It is she who is reputed to have named it the Manor of Plaiz.
+The name Plaistow is believed by some to come from Sir Hugh de Plaiz or Plaitz who, in 1065, married Philippa de Montfitchet, of the Mountfitchet Castle family; she owned the district and is reputed to have named it the Manor of Plaiz.

 However, in his book What's in a Name?, first published in 1977, author Cyril M. Harris states that c.
 1200 Plaistow was recorded as Plagestoue, derived from the Old English pleg, meaning 'sport' or 'playing', and stowe 'place'.
 It was a place where miracle plays were performed so it was a 'playing place'.
-While the book concentrates on the names of London railway stations, Harris could have confused Plaistow in Essex (and later London) with the Plaistow near Crich in Derbyshire, which is recorded as Plagestoue in the Darley Charters of 1200.
+While the book concentrates on the names of London railway stations, Harris could have confused Plaistow in Essex (and later London) with the Plaistow, near Crich in Derbyshire, which is recorded as Plagestoue in the Darley Charters of 1200.
 Nevertheless, the derivation from pleg + stowe could apply equally to all places named Plaistow, Plaister, etc.

 Plaistow in Essex is reported as appearing as Playstowe in the county's Patent Rolls of 1414.
 This is also quoted by James Kemble, another who cites the derivation from pleg + stowe – a 'place for playing'.

 The book Fifty Years a Borough, 1886-1936, The Story of West Ham, compiled by Donald McDougall on behalf of West Ham County Borough Council, leans towards the derivation from Hugh de Plaiz, as Lord of the Manor, and that Plaistow was the Stow or village of the de Plaiz family.